Meet Cherie

 Shortly after I retired, while relaxing with my mom in her garden, she asked, “What’s something you think you’d like to do now?”
 After a bit of thought, I said, “travel and write a book.”

 Our first retired winter, my husband and I worked up quite a “story” about a real-life stranger who magically appeared from the fog hovering over the Florida beach.
 He said, “You should write that story!”
-I accepted his challenge.
+I accepted his challenge and wrote Man in the Mist.

 Between raising three kids, teaching, and my husband’s career in law enforcement, I have plenty of material for story.
-Grandkids, travel, and a beautiful view from my writing desk inspire me.
-Today, I am dreaming of being an author.
+When I’m not traveling to faraway places, I’m busy dreaming up my next adventure.

 in·spi·ra·tion